wp-plugins/mad-mimi/readme.txt

 You can also modify the error message by hooking into `mad_mimi_signup_form_error` in a similar manner.

 == Changelog ==

+= 1.3 =
+Structural improvements in Version 1.3 are thanks to <a href="http://wordpress.org/extend/plugins/profile/leogermani">Leo Germani</a>.

+* Created a class, so (almost) everything is inside it.
+No more globals named $user or $api.
+* Changed the way settings are saved based on the best practices:
+	- Use of register_setting() and settings_field() (which takes care of the nonce and everything)
+	- All options in a single database entry
+* When displaying a widget, the plugin now checks if the settings are configured properly, otherwise it won't show the widget.
+* Added code structure for internationalization of plugin.
+Details to come.
+* Wrapped "thank-you" signup message in `<div class="mad_mimi_success">` for better formatting control.
+* Added `mad_mimi_signup_form_success` filter for modifying the form submission message.
+* Added `rel=nofollow` to the optional link to Mad Mimi.

 = 1.2.2 =
 * Runs a check to see if `curl_init` is supported by the web host; it's required for this plugin